BootLoader

 Supported base systems:

-RadioLogos has been tested successfully in LAN5020EHTL headunits which use one of the official Hyundai/KIA software versions listed below:
+BootLoader has been tested successfully in LAN5020EHTL headunits which use one of he official Hyundai/Kia software versions listed below:

 To check your software version, press SETUP button during 5 seconds.
 Version screen will be displayed.
 The interesting information in this case is "Software version".
 If you have a different version of the ones specified here, it's not guaranted application will work.
 Nor can it be guaranteed that application is going to work in succesive versions of Hyundai's software until adding them into above list.